Visiting Narai-juku, Suwa, and Shiojiri (Nagano): Enjoying Japan's Gorgeous Countryside

 Enjoy rustic artwork at the edge of Lake Suwa at the Harmo Museum

-After departing from the Tokoro Terrace, they continued their journey along the scenic north shore of Lake Suwa until they arrived at the Harmo Museum.
-From this vantage point, they enjoyed a breathtaking view that allowed them to glimpse Mt.
-Fuji amidst the surrounding mountains.
-Upon their arrival, they had the opportunity to engage in conversation with the museum's director, Mr. Seki, and the curator, Mr. Mori.
+After leaving Tokoro Terrace, they followed the scenic north shore of Lake Suwa until they reached the Harmo Museum.
+From this vantage point, they were treated to a breathtaking view—Mt.
+Fuji visible in the distance beyond the surrounding mountains.
+There, they had the chance to speak with the museum’s director, Mr. Seki, and the curator, Mr. Mori.

-Director Seki eagerly shared more about the Harmo Museum's unique focus and collection.
+Director Seki shared more about the Harmo Museum’s distinctive theme and collection.

 -